CS 725/825 Computer Networks, IT 725 Network Technology

 Programming assignment:

-1. (40 points) The goal of the programing part of the assignment is to come with a tool to analyze simple network performance data and to use the tool to study the results of an experiment.
+1. (40 points) The goal of the programming part of the assignment is to come with a simple tool to analyze network performance.
+In this assignment we focus on the total time it takes to complete an HTTP/HTTPS request.

 2. Task

 You can use any tools, programming language, platform, or development environment.
-As with most assignments in this course, I strongly recommend that you look for a tool, programing/scripting language that is best suitable for the task and learn just enough of it to get things done, rather than trying to solve it in the language that you are most comfortable.
-My own solution is in Python (including graph generation, it is about half a page long) but there are many other tools that you can use.
+As with most assignments in this course, I strongly recommend that you look for a tool, programing/scripting language that is best suitable for the task and learn just enough of it to get things done, rather than trying to solve the problem in a language that you are most comfortable with.

 Submission instructions: